w3c/market-data-odrl-profile/NewTerms.md

 The possible values are:
 * **Tick-by-tick:** Any and every change in value is provided in an update
 * **Sampled:** Updates are sampled and/or conflated.
-Only selected updates are delivered from the whole tick-by-tick data set at specified intervals (e.g. every one minute throughout every day, at the end of every day, week, month, quarter or year) or on specific events (e.g. on daily market open and/or close, end of session, quarterly results etc).
+Only selected updates are delivered from the whole tick-by-tick dataset at specified intervals (e.g. every one minute throughout every day, at the end of every day, week, month, quarter or year) or on specific events (e.g. on daily market open and/or close, end of session, quarterly results etc).

 <br><br>